 Moreover, we should note that our focus is on subjective opinion polls which distinguishes INTERPOLL work from the majority of crowd-sourcing research which requires giving a solution to a particular task such as deciphering a license plate number in a picture, translating sentences, etc. In INTERPOLL, we are primarily interested in self-reported opinions of users about themselves and their preferences.

 Some important verticals: Some crowd-sourcing systems choose to focus on specific verticals.
-The majority of literature focuses on the four verticals described below.
-The reader may find it instructive to understand how surveys are used in each domain.
-In the interests of completeness, we list some of the most pertinent reference below, without summarizing the work.
+The majority of literature focuses on the following four verticals: